anne-glerum/paper-Gernon-Co-evolution-of-craton-margins-and-interiors-during-continental-breakup/README.md

 https://github.com/EstherHeck/aspect/tree/fastscape_update_again

 This branch is built on commit 84d40e7 of the ASPECT main version, which can be found at https://github.com/geodynamics/aspect.
+A copy of a1f0aa5 can be found in the folder /src.

 ## Additional ASPECT plugins
 For the initial model conditions, we used the ASPECT plugins in the folder /plugins.